SpectralOps/netz/README.md

 ### Result
-We tested it on AWS with c4.8xlarge with 4 x NIC ~ 10.5M ~ 12M PPS => took 10 minutes
+On AWS with c4.8xlarge with 4 x NIC ~ 10.5M ~ 12M PPS => took 10 minutes

 # Disclaimer